UPDATED SEPTEMBER 9, 2020

 The co-op administration is looking at every part of the school day to try and minimize the amount of time that face coverings will have to be worn by students.
 This will be a work in progress over the next two weeks.
 Please know that we are committed to having the best social interactions among our staff and students.
 Please share your good ideas with us about how to do this and if you have any special skills or materials you think could help, please let us know firstname.lastname@example.org

 Oak Grove remains focused on our mission to provide the best classroom and homeschool instruction.
-As part of this mission, our goal is to safely open our classrooms on August 10.
-In order to open on time we must wear face coverings for three reasons:
+As part of this mission, we opened for classes on August 10.
+In order to remain open at this time, we must wear face coverings for three reasons:

 - Cokesbury Church and the Holston United Methodist Conference require people aged two and older to wear face coverings inside their facilities when social distancing is not possible.
 We are grateful for our partnership with Cokesbury Church and want to support them in their initiative.